The R(ev)ise and Shine! Residency 2026 Special Guests

 Sera received her master of fine arts degree in Writing for Children, with a concentration in young adult novels, from Simmons University.
 Her young adult memoir THE WICKED ONES won the 2016 PEN New England Susan P. Bloom Children’s Book Discovery Award.
 She worked in educational publishing for seven years, writing and editing a variety of genres for children and adults.
 Now, as an agent, Sera provides editorial feedback to help clients get their manuscripts submission ready.

-Sera lives with her partner and their island rescue pup Jett.
+Sera lives in Connecticut with her partner and their island rescue pups Jett and Marty.
 When she’s not reading or writing, she can be found running all over New England training for her next race.
 To find out more about Sera and what she’s looking for, check out her wish list.
 Her social handles are @writeloudly.
 You can follow Jett’s adventures on Instagram: @jettonwheels.
-Find out more at www.serarivers.com.
+Sera is available for one-on-one virtual consultations and offers writing workshops on a variety of topics.
+Check them out on the E-Learning page of her website: https://serarivers.com/shop/

 James E. Ransome (Guest Illustrator)